FITing-Tree: A Data-aware Index Structure: Segmentation

-Since using the optimal segmentation algorithm is not practical, we need an algorithm with linear runtime (i.e., $O(n)$).
-Therefore, we present a greedy algorithm \textsc{ShrinkingCone} (\autoref{alg:streaming_alg}), which, given a starting point (key) of a segment, attempts to maximize the length of a segment while satisfying a given error threshold.
-The main principle of \textsc{ShrinkingCone} is that a new key can be added to a segment if and only if it does not violate the error constraint of any previous key in the segment, assuming that it is the last key in the segment.
+As previously mentioned, we needed a fast and efficient algorithm rather than an optimal one.
+We therefore chose to use a greedy streaming algorithm \textsc{ShrinkingCone} (Algorithm~\ref{alg:streaming_alg}) which, given a starting point (key) of a segment, attempts to maximize the length of a segment while satisfying a given error threshold. \textsc{ShrinkingCone} is similar to FSW \cite{ Liu:2008:NOM:1477069.1477485} but considers only monotonically increasing functions and can produce disjoint segments.
+The main idea behind \textsc{ShrinkingCone} is that a new key can be added to a segment if and only if it does not violate the error constraint of any previous key in the segment.

-We define a cone using the triple: origin point (the key and its location), high slope, and low slope.
+More specifically, we define a cone by the triple: origin point (the key and its location), high slope ($sl_{high}$), and low slope ($sl_{low}$).
 The combination of the starting point and the low slope gives the lower bound of the cone, and the combination of the starting point and the high slope gives the upper bound of the cone.
-The origin point is the starting point of a segment.

-The cone represents the family of feasible linear functions for a segment starting at the origin of the cone (the high and low slopes represent the range of valid slopes).
-If a new key to be added to the segment is not inside the cone, there must exist at least one previous key in the segment for which the error constraint will not be satisfied given a segment starting at the origin and ending at the new key.
-Therefore, a new key that is not inside the cone cannot be included in the segment, and will instead become the origin point of the new segment.
+Intuitively, the cone represents the family of feasible linear functions for a segment starting at the origin of the cone (the high and low slopes represent the range of valid slopes).
+When a new key is added to a segment, the high and low slopes are calculated using the key and the key's position plus $error$ and minus $error$ (respectively).
+In the update step (lines 6-7 of Algorithm~\ref{alg:streaming_alg}), the lowest high slope and the highest low slope values are then selected (between the newly calculated and previous slopes).
+Therefore, the cone either narrows (the high slope decreases and/or the low slope increases), or stays the same.
+If a new key to be added to the segment is outside of the cone, there must exist at least one previous key in the segment for which the error constraint will be violated.
+Therefore, a new key that is not inside the cone cannot be included in the segment, and becomes the origin point of the new segment.

-When a new key is added to the segment the cone either narrows (the high slope decreases and/or the low slope increases), or stays the same.
-The cone cannot widen because that would violate a constraint of a previous key.
-Additionally, the angle is asymptotically decreasing to 0, since any new key is further away from the origin than any previous key (and as a result the distance from the origin key may become much larger than $error$).